 If you wish to make your complaint over the telephone, then please call:

-If your complaint is about the Chambers’ General Manager, please ask to speak to Mr Andrew Trollope QC or Mr Richard Christie QC, joint Heads of Chambers.
+If your complaint is about the senior clerk, please ask to speak to Mr Andrew Trollope QC or Mr Richard Christie QC, joint Heads of Chambers.

 The person you contact will make a note of the details of your complaint and what you would like done about it.
 S/he will discuss your concerns with you and aim to resolve them.